StarGate01/AmongUs-Mumble/README.md

 If you don't have the `Visual C++ Redistributable for Visual Studio 2015` installed, get it from https://www.microsoft.com/en-us/download/details.aspx?id=48145 .
 Choose the x86 version, even if your PC is 64 bit.

 Install Mumble (Tested: Version 1.3.3) if you have not already: https://www.mumble.info/downloads/ .
-If the path Mumble was installed to is not `C:\Program Files (x86)\Mumble\mumble.exe` (if you installed the 32 bit version), you have to specify it by editing the Steam launch options of Among Us, for example like this: `-m "C:\Program Files\Mumble\mumble.exe"` if you installed the 64 bit version.
+If the path Mumble was installed to is not `C:\Program Files\Mumble\mumble.exe` (if you installed the 64 bit version), you have to specify it by editing the Steam launch options of Among Us, for example like this: `-m "C:\Program Files (x86)\Mumble\mumble.exe"` if you installed the 32 bit version on a 64 bit system.

 In Mumble, the proximity audio options have to be enabled and configured beforehand:
  - Run `Configure -> Audio Wizard` and configure your Headset